ava-labs/hypersdk/examples/tokenvm/DEVNETS.md

 EOF
 cat /tmp/avalanche-ops/tokenvm-chain-config.json
 ```

+*Note*: Make sure that port `9652` and `9653` are open on the AWS Security Group applied to all
+nodes otherwise the `token-cli` will not work properly.
+This requirement will
+be removed when the HyperSDK migrates to using proper WebSockets.

 ### Step 8: Install Chains
 You can run the following commands to spin up 2 `tokenvm` Devnets.
 Make sure to